 All forms of life on earth contain genetic material.
 The information stored in that material determines the appearance and functioning of all organisms.
 In humans, for example, this information determines our eye and hair colour, and the DNA in plants determines characteristics such as the length and thickness of their roots.
 For centuries, humans have been trying to control and select those biological traits, for example by breeding animals and crossing plants.
 By directly modifying hereditary material, the technique CRISPR-Cas (CRISPR for short) makes that control and selection process much easier.

 Currently, CRISPR-Cas is the focus of much attention.
 Five years ago, the European Court of Justice ruled that the technique falls under strict GMO legislation in the EU, but that may be about to change.
-The European Commission is expected to make a new proposal by mid-2023.
+The European Commission has made a new proposal in July 2023, which advises to have more flexibility in regulations.
 Due to the broad applicability of CRISPR-Cas, more flexibility in legislation and regulations may offer advantages, but it also leads to questions.
 Below, we have answered some of these questions about CRISPR-Cas.

 What is CRISPR-Cas?